Milk is a highly nutritious liquid formed in the mammary glands of mammals to sustain their newborns during their first months of life.

 These foods are referred to as dairy or milk products and are a major part of the modern diet.

 This article tells you everything you need to know about cow’s milk.

-The nutritional composition of milk is highly complex, and it contains almost every single nutrient that your body needs.
+The nutritional composition of milk is highly complex.
+It contains almost every single nutrient that your body needs.

 - Water: 88%